thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 The answer lies in God's mercy and patience.
 [2 Peter 3:9](https://www.biblegateway.com/passage/?search=2%20Peter%203%3A9&version=NKJV) explains,
-***"The Lord is not slack concerning His promise, ... but is longsuffering toward us, not willing that any should perish but that all should come to repentance."***
+***"The Lord is not slack concerning His promise, ... but is long-suffering toward us, not willing that any should perish but that all should come to repentance."***

 :::tip[A time of grace]